-A numerical calculation of the parametric Gini helped in assessing the relative contribution to equality of proportionate changes in alpha, beta and delta.
-The paper provided a simple exercise in simulation trying to assess the sensibility of the Gini ratio to changes in the value of the parameters.
-First, changes in the parameters were simulated to assess the impact on the estimated values of the position parameters in the income distribution equation (the mean, the median and the modal income), the benchmark, or control values obtained from equation (2).
-The relative impact on the lower, middle and upper-middle tail in the distribution was also investigated.
-The findings tend to confirm that a (positive) delta effect shows a greater impact over a wider range in the distribution, sweeping the modal income rapidly to the right.
-The beta effect operates in the opposite direction.
-However, it is weaker than the delta effect.
+The paper introduced a four parameter Dagum type of income distribution function of the labor force to generate a numerical calculation of the parametric Gini ratio in Greater Cordoba from 1992 to 2000.
+The model helped in assessing the relative contribution to equality of proportionate changes in alpha (a proxy for unemployment), and the beta and delta, two other equality parameters, beta and delta.
+Firstly, a simple exercise in simulation was introduced to assess the sensibility of the Gini ratio to changes in the value of the parameters.
+As part of the exercise, changes in the parameters were simulated to measure the impact on the estimated values of the position parameters in the income distribution equation (the mean, the median and the modal income), the benchmark, or control values obtained from equation (2).
+Then, the relative impact on the lower, middle and upper-middle tail in the distribution was also investigated.
+The findings tend to confirm that cutting unemployment is insufficient to improve the Gini ratio because of it week relative impact.
+A positive change in beta and delta shows a greater impact over a wider range in the distribution; however, while beta seems to improve relatively the left tail of the distribution, delta have the effect of sweeping the modal and mean income to the right, and improving the modal value at a higher speed.
 Hence, if delta is positive, equality is likely to improve because the mass of individuals around the mean income increases.
-In the last section, the Gini ratio, resulting from equation (4) was recalculated with the 1992 and 2000 mean income of individuals in the labor force in Greater Cordoba.
+In the last section, the Gini ratio was recalculated with the 1992 and 2000 mean income of individuals in the labor force in Greater Cordoba.
+The alpha parameter increased by 54%, the beta parameter decreased by 78% but the delta parameter increased by 23% in the 1992-2000 period.
+The result was a net rise in the Gini ratio of 4.3 % where the alpha effect accounted for 60% of the combined effect, while beta accounted for 488% and delta accounted for (-) 433%.
+The beta and delta effects operating in the opposite direction.